Practicum in Human Nutritional Sciences

 Do students have a choice as to where they are placed?

-Efforts will be made to match students with a practicum placement that has been requested on the student practicum application form.
-However, placement sites vary each year and a best-fit will be employed to assign all students that have been accepted for a practicum placement.
-Students should be aware that placements may include experiences in one or more areas, such as food service, nutrition education, health promotion, and/or research.
+Efforts will be made to match students with a practicum placement focus that has been requested on the submitted application form.
+However, placement sites vary each year and a best-fit will be employed to ensure all accepted students are assigned to a suitable placement to complete the course requirements.

-What do past students report enjoying during their nutrition practicum placement?
+What do past students report enjoying during their practicum placement?

 • the opportunity for “hands-on” learning

-• networking with professionals in the field of nutrition/dietetics and other health disciplines
+• networking with professionals in the field of Human Nutritional Sciences

 • applying or developing skills including, interpersonal, communication, problem solving, educational program development, time management